 top of page

-Buying a luxury watch from Switzerland is not only a statement of taste, but also a smart investment — especially if you're purchasing internationally.
-However, to make a fully informed purchase, you should understand how Swiss VAT (now 8.1%) and import customs duties apply.
+Buying a luxury watch from Switzerland is not just a statement of taste; it's also a smart investment.
+Especially when you're purchasing internationally, understanding how Swiss VAT (now 8.1%) and import customs duties apply is crucial.
+Let’s break it down clearly.

 What is Swiss VAT?